Skip to main content

 VolumeRecommendation

-< 100K words/monthBuy (build not cost-effective)
+< 100K words/monthBuy (build isn't cost-effective)

 1M - 10M words/monthEither (depends on other factors)